albar965/littlenavmap-manual/src/en/UPDATE.rst

 Options
 ~~~~~~~

-Update check settings can be changed in the options dialog on the page :ref:`startup`.
+Update check settings can be changed in the options dialog on the page :ref:`options-startup-and-updates`.

 Check for Updates
 ^^^^^^^^^^^^^^^^^